composewell/streamly/CONTRIBUTING.md

 ### Changelog

-Any new changes that affect the programmer in some way must be documented in the `Changelog`.
-Please start the summary with imperative mood just as in commit messages.
-If you make changes that are incompatible with the released versions of the library please indicate that in the `Changelog` as `Breaking Changes` and also write short notes regarding what the programmers need to do to adapt their existing code to the new change.
+Any new changes that affect the user of the library in some way must be documented under `Unreleased` section at the top of the `Changelog`.
+Please start the summary of the change with imperative mood just as in commit messages.
 The changes in the changelog must be organized in the following categories, in that order:

 * Breaking Changes
 * Enhancements